 Béchamel (or more commonly known as White Sauce) is one of the 5 Mother sauces of classical cooking and is considered essential for the creation of many traditional dishes of French and Italian cooking.

 You can find it in classic Italian recipes like Cannelloni, Lasagne, Pasta al Forno, and so on.
 It’s the perfect sauce to use in gratins, especially when there is melted cheese inside, as it acts as a binding element to all the ingredients.
-Like these Scalloped Potato with Mozzarella, without white sauce it would be only potatoes with chunks of melted Mozzarella here and there.

 Would you believe if I told that I never purchased the Béchamel sauce in a supermarket before?
 Believe it because it’s true.
 I always made it from scratch.
 Why?
 Because it’s 10 times more delicious than storebought and it’s incredibly easy to do.